ifBars/Fiesta-Paradise/staff-handbook.md

 <div class="dropdown">
   <button class="dropbtn">Application Process</button>
   <div class="dropdown-content">
     <p>1.
-Visit the Application Center and select the role you're interested in.</p>
+Visit the Employee Center and select the role you're interested in.</p>
     <p>2.
 Fill out the application form with detailed responses and correct grammar.</p>
     <p>3.
 Submit your application and wait for a response within 48-72 hours.</p>
     <p>4.
-If approved, you will be ranked as an Intern and scheduled for training sessions.</p>
+If approved, you will be ranked as an Intern and will be able to attend training sessions.</p>
   </div>
 </div>

 <div class="dropdown">
   <button class="dropbtn">Training Schedule</button>
   <div class="dropdown-content">
     <p>1.
-Attend the training sessions specific to your role.</p>
+Attend the training session specific to your role.</p>
     <p>2.
 Successfully complete the training to be promoted to an official staff member.</p>
     <p>3.
 You may attend multiple training sessions if you do not pass on your first attempt.</p>
   </div>